OTUSOFE365025/project-group-21-crn-43510/README.md

 Aaraan Mahmood - Handled the word content for both iterations

 Farhan Shameer - Handled the deployment diagrams for both iterations

+Deliverable 2: ADD Iteration 1 & 2
+- ADD_iteration1.md -> Formats the written content to look more professional
+- ADD_iteration2.md -> Formats the written content to look more professional
+- Iteration 1 Diagrams folder -> Contains the images for all the diagrams necessary for Iteration 1
+- Iteration 2 Diagrams folder -> Contains the images for all the diagrams necessary for Iteration 2